Annotating Web Browsing Agents: From WebArena Traces to Human Evaluation

 enabled: true

-The current step's screenshot is displayed at full width (up to 900px).
-An SVG overlay is drawn on top:
+The current step's screenshot shows at full width (up to 900px), with an SVG overlay on top:

 - Red circle at the click coordinates, showing exactly where the agent clicked